David Gonski

+David Michael Gonski AC (born 1953) is an Australian public figure, corporate lawyer, and businessman.
+He is best known for his recommendations on funding schools in Australia, in a document known as the Gonski Report (or first Gonski Report), following a review commissioned by Julia Gillard, then Minister for Education in the Rudd Government in 2010, published in November 2011.
+He also chaired a second panel, commissioned by Turnbull government in 2017, to make recommendations on how school funding should be used to improve school performance and student outcomes, referred to as Gonski 2.0, with the second report being published in 2018.
+He has also held a large number of positions leading boards in different types of organisations – governmental, commercial, and not-for-profit or philanthropic organisations.
+Most notably, he has chaired the boards of the Australian Government Future Fund and ANZ Banking Group and been president of the Art Gallery of New South Wales.
+Since 2005 and as of March 2025, he has been Chancellor of the University of New South Wales.

 Early life and education

-Gonski was born in Cape Town, South Africa, and his family migrated to Australia in 1961 in the wake of the Sharpeville massacre.
-Gonski's father, Alexander, was a neurosurgeon of Polish background and a founding member of The Coast Golf Club at Little Bay, New South Wales.
-His mother is Helene Blume.
-In a 2010 interview, Gonski recalls that one of his earliest recollections was his mother buying a lithograph by Australian artist, Charles Blackman; commenting that "there's no doubt that my love for Australian art came from her."
+David Michael Gonski was born in Cape Town, South Africa, in 1953.
+As a child, his family migrated to Australia in 1961 in the wake of the Sharpeville massacre.
+His father, Alexander (Alec) Gonski (1919–2006), was a neurosurgeon, and a founding member of The Coast Golf Club at Little Bay, New South Wales.
+His mother is Hélène.
+Gonski said that one of his earliest recollections was his mother buying a lithograph by Australian artist Charles Blackman, and said that it was her influence led to his love for Australian art.
 Gonski is Jewish.

+He attended Sydney Grammar School, where he excelled in debating, and Malcolm Turnbull was in his debating team.
+He wrote a play about Alexander the Great while at school.

-He attended Sydney Grammar School and the University of New South Wales, where he graduated with a Bachelor of Commerce degree in 1976 and a Bachelor of Laws degree (with the University Medal) in 1977.
+He graduated with a Bachelor of Commerce degree and a Bachelor of Laws degree from the University of New South Wales (UNSW).
+A friend from university days, Geoff Levy, said that Gonski "won all the prizes and his brilliance was so well known you could be intimidated by it"; however he was also very humble.

-Early career
+Career

+In 2010, Gonski described himself as a "corporate lawyer-merchant banker".

+Solicitor

 Gonski practised as a solicitor with the firm of Freehills from 1977 to 1986, becoming their youngest ever partner at age 25, before leaving to co-found an investment bank.
 While at Freehills, he taught intellectual property law for the Faculty of Law at the University of New South Wales.

+Business

 He established a corporate advisory firm, Wentworth Associates Pty Ltd, which was acquired by Investec Bank in March 2001.